Home/Blogs/Why Every Merchant Should Care About Shopify Changelog?

 Expanded Shopify Plus Checkout Extensibility Explained

-Our Recommendation: We advise our Shopify Plus clients to move away from checkout.liquid customizations and adopt checkout extensibility.
+Our Recommendation: We advise our Shopify Plus clients to verify that every analytics pixel, upsell app, and post-purchase tool that previously lived on a Liquid Thank You page has been re-implemented as a checkout UI extension or Web Pixel.
 This future-proofs your store and opens up new opportunities for upselling, custom field collection, and loyalty program integration right at the point of sale.
+For non-Plus merchants, do not push this migration past Q2 2026.

 What Every Store Owner Should Know About New Versions and Deprecations?